 A quick guide to adjusting White Balance Settings

 White Balance is simple function that will change the way you photograph forever.
 If you’ve been using automatic settings on your camera and notice that sometimes the colours are a little weird, this is how to fix it.

-All cameras with basic setting ability, regardless of the brand or model should have the ability to manually adjust the White Balance.
+All cameras with basic setting ability, regardless of the brand or model should have the ability to manually adjust the tones via the kelvin scale.
 Provided you aren’t on the automatic setting, you can change your White Balance to control the colour temperature and create images in any light.

 What is White Balance?

-Being able to control your white balance means you can tell the camera what tones to produce, resulting in images that look how you want rather than how the camera wants.
+Being able to control this setting means you can tell the camera what tones to produce, resulting in images that look how you want rather than how the camera wants.